-Objectives: The concept of managing patients based on culprit lesion character is emerging.
+Objective: The concept of managing patients on the basis of culprit lesion characteristics is emerging.
 Atherosclerotic plaques are reported to be rare in young patients presenting with acute coronary syndrome (ACS).
 We aimed to assess culprit lesion characteristics in very young patients presenting with ACS by optical coherence tomography (OCT).

-Results: Of the 43 patients, 22 (51.2%) patients had plaque rupture, 16 (37.2%) had plaque erosion, and 5 (11.6%) had no specific lesion character.
-Plaque was fibroatheromatous in 34 (79.1%) patients and fibrous in 7 (16.3%) patients.
-Plaque was not found in 2 (4.7%) patients; of these, 1 (2.3%) patient had left anterior descending coronary artery bridging, and 1 (2.3%) patient had intimal dissection without any plaque.
-Plaque rupture was more commonly associated with fibroatheromatous plaques, while plaque erosion was more commonly associated with fibrous plaque (p=0.010).
+Results: Of the 43 patients, 22 (51.2%) had plaque rupture, 16 (37.2%) had plaque erosion, and five (11.6%) had no specific lesion character.
+Plaque was fibroatheromatous in 34 (79.1%) patients and fibrous in seven (16.3%).
+Plaque was not found in two (4.7%) patients; of these, one (2.3%) had left anterior descending coronary artery bridging, and one (2.3%) had intimal dissection without any plaque.
+Plaque rupture was more commonly associated with fibroatheromatous plaques, whereas plaque erosion was more commonly associated with fibrous plaque (p=0.010).